ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 We also made a histogram to see the distribution of the life ladder variable.
 With a binwidth of 0.5, the distribution appears roughly bimodal with the higher mode being around 5 and the smaller one around 6.5 / 7.
 While the histogram is not symmetric because of the higher mode on the left, it is also not skewed either left or right.

-**Prediction Model-**

-We also wanted to see if we could create a model that could predict a country's life ladder score.
-We split the 2011 data into a train and test set and used a linear regression model since logistic regression would not make sense in the case of our data.
-We made a recipe, workflow, fitted the data, and then created a prediction model that outputs a predicted life ladder score when given a country's life expectancy, social support, and GDP.

 **Findings-**